likitha31/COVID19_DBMS_PROJECt/README.md

 ## Technology used are :
 Front End : HTML , CSS , JAVASCRIPT , Java Server Pages (JSP) .
 Back End : Database(MySQL) , JAVA.
 IDE used : Eclipse.
+[You need to download apache tomcat server and provide its path in eclipse and servlet.api.jar, sevlet.jar]